Rituximab

 Quick read

-Rituximab can be used in pregnancy to treat inflammatory illnesses.
-Babies who were exposed in later pregnancy might be offered some of their vaccinations at a later time than usual.
+Rituximab can be used in pregnancy if recommended by a specialist.
+Babies exposed in the womb after the first trimester might be offered some of their vaccinations later than usual.

 What is it?

-Rituximab (MabThera®; Rixathon®; Ruxience®; Truxima®) is an antibody therapy for some inflammatory illnesses, including rheumatoid arthritis, granulomatosis with polyangiitis, and microscopic polyangiitis.
-It is also used to treat certain types of lymphoma and leukaemia.
+Rituximab (MabThera®; Ituxredi®; Rixathon®; Ruxience®; Truxima®) is an antibody therapy used to treat certain types of lymphoma and leukaemia.
+It is also used for some inflammatory illnesses, including rheumatoid arthritis, granulomatosis with polyangiitis, and microscopic polyangiitis.

 Benefits